 This day in history has a twisted tale to tell, one of witches, robberies and politics.
 Unravel the mystery by reading these top historical events that fell on June 10th.

 Did you know that on this day in 1935, Alcoholics Anonymous was founded?
 It was the day that Dr. Robert Smith, one of the co-founders, had his final alcoholic drink.

-Keep reading for more facts about June 10
+Keep reading for more interesting facts about June 10th in history!

 The US signed the Equal Pay Act to reduce the difference in pay between sexes.

 Swedish company Saab, previously known for making aircrafts produced their very first automobile.

 A team of 16 engineers with no experience in automobiles spent years producing the car and covered 33,000 miles in test drives.

 President Franklin Roosevelt became first president to travel abroad during war.

 The journey was from the US to Casablanca, North Africa to meet with Sir Winston Churchill to discuss the war.

 Benito Mussolini was the Italian leader at the time and he wanted to end the Anglo-French presence within the Mediterranean.